Connecting You to the Right Providers For Your Needs.

 The Bulverde/Spring Branch area is served by two powerhouse award winning companies:

 Perdernales Electric Cooperative, a private electric utility owned by the members they serve.
-PEC now delivers electricity to more than 236,000 active accounts throughout 8,100 square miles — an area larger than the state of Massachusetts — and they have the most meters of any electric cooperative in the United States.
+PEC now delivers electricity to more than 236,000 active accounts throughout 8,100 square miles.

 Historically, area residences and commercial businesses were on individual water wells, however, over the years centralized water systems became necessary to handle the water demand generated by an increase in area population and increase in higher density subdivisions.